Novo Nordisk Transforms Waste into Workspaces

 Focus: Custom Furniture | Recycled Materials | Workplace Design

-In 2023, Novo Nordisk's Digital, Data, and IT unit moved into a new office space, reaffirming their commitment to sustainability.
-To bring their environmental goals to life, SMALLrevolution was brought on board to create custom tabletops and planter boxes made entirely from 100% recycled plastic waste sourced directly from Novo Nordisk’s own operations.
+In 2023, Novo Nordisk's Digital, Data, and IT unit moved into a new office space with a clear priority: to integrate circular materials into its workplace.
+To realise this, SMALLrevolution was brought on to design and produce custom tabletops and planter boxes made entirely from 100% recycled plastic waste sourced directly from Novo Nordisk’s own operations.

-Novo Nordisk, a leader in healthcare and sustainability, wanted their new office space to reflect their commitment to environmental responsibility.
+Novo Nordisk, a global healthcare company, wanted their new office space to integrate circular design principles in a tangible way.
 With the growing importance of circular design in the corporate sector, they sought to transform waste from their own operations into meaningful, functional pieces for their workplace.

-The challenge: Could we design and produce furniture that not only serves the functional needs of an office but also supports their sustainability initiatives, using materials from within their own supply chain?
+The challenge: Could we design and produce furniture that not only met the functional needs of an office but also demonstrates how materials from their own supply chain could be repurposed into practical, high-quality designs while supporting their sustainability goals?